dk14/bell/README.md

 Results:

 - usually received S about 1.5..2.5 for randomly generated settings and statistically significant number of measurements (1000 for each S); so it violates inequality sometimes, which is enough for "always <= 2" formulation
-- if optional1 assumption is true then increasing number of measurements does not affect measured S range
-- if not: S still may be > 2, but this makes it harder to receive big violations; so even such dynamic S is a legal mathematical expectation of current experiment, despite the fact that high order expectation for S itself seems to be 2.
+- increasing number of measurements make it harder but still possible to receive violations; so even such dynamic S is a legal mathematical expectation of current experiment, despite the fact that high order expectation for S itself seems to be 2.
-- increasing count of setting switches will affect S by making it harder (but still possible) to reach value more than 2

 Pros:

 - it's simpler than "spooky correlation" and fine with no-communication theorem
-- it may solve relativity of simultaneity paradox and allow deterministic hidden parameters, so should be fine with special relativity theory
+- it solves relativity of simultaneity paradox and allow deterministic hidden parameters, so should be fine with special relativity theory
 - it seems to be fine with existing quantum predictions (S < 2*sqrt(2), sometimes up to 2.6)

 Cons: